 On February 14, 2023, we consummated an initial public offering ("IPO").
-On January 12, 2024 (the "Closing date"), we consummated a merger (the "Merger") with Pono Three Merger Acquisitions Corp., a British Columbia company ("Merger Sub") and wholly-owned subsidiary of Pono, with and into Robinson Aircraft Ltd. ("Robinson") pursuant to an agreement and plan of merger, dated as of August 15, 2023, (as amended by a Business Combination Agreement Waiver, dated as of December 27, 2023), by and among Pono, Merger Sub, New Horizon, Aircraft Ltd., Robinson, and Mehana Equity LLC, a Delaware limited liability company ("Sponsor" or "Purchaser Representative") in its capacity as the representative of the stockholders of Pono, and seller representative of the stockholders of New Horizon Aircraft Ltd. ("Seller Representative"), Robinson.
+On January 12, 2024 (the "Closing date"), we consummated a merger (the "Merger") with Pono Three Merger Acquisitions Corp., a British Columbia company ("Merger Sub") and wholly-owned subsidiary of Pono, with and into Robinson Aircraft Ltd. ("Robinson") pursuant to an agreement and plan of merger, dated as of August 15, 2023 (as amended by a Business Combination Agreement Waiver, dated as of December 27, 2023), by and among Pono, Merger Sub, Horizon, and Robinson.

-The Merger and other transactions contemplated thereby (collectively, the "Business Combination") closed on January 12, 2024, when, pursuant to the Business Combination Agreement, Waiver, Merger Sub merged with and into Robinson, surviving the Merger as a wholly owned subsidiary of Pono.
-Pono changed its name to "New Horizon Aircraft Ltd" and the business of Robinson became the business of New Horizon Aircraft Ltd.
+The Merger and other transactions contemplated thereby (collectively, the "Business Combination") closed on January 12, 2024, when, pursuant to the Business Combination Agreement, Merger Sub merged with and into Robinson, surviving the Merger as a wholly owned subsidiary of Pono.
+Pono changed its name to "New Horizon Aircraft Ltd." and the business of Robinson became the business of New Horizon Aircraft Ltd.